canro91/canro91.github.io/_posts/2023-05-15-TestingEmailStatusUpdates.md

 In the second test, since we expect all recipients to have the same status, we don't care much about the order of recipients.

 **We shouldn't hide anything in builders or helpers and later use those hidden assumptions in other parts of our tests.
-That makes our test difficult to follow.
+That makes our tests difficult to follow.
 And we shouldn't make our readers decode our tests.**

 ## Explicit is better than implicit